srh-farghaly/SDET-2025/README.md

 ## Running Tests via CircleCI

-Once CircleCI is configured (`.circleci/config.yml`), all UI and API tests will run automatically on each commit.
+CircleCI is configured (`.circleci/config.yml`), all UI and API tests will run automatically on each commit.

 ---